-The Company's principal activity of generation, transmission and distribution of electricity in Grand Cayman requires CUC to have ongoing access to capital to build and maintain the electrical system for the community it serves.
+The Company's principal activity of generation, transmission and distribution of electricity in Grand Cayman, requires CUC to have ongoing access to capital to build and maintain the electrical system for the community it serves.
+To help ensure access to capital, the Company targets a long-term capital structure of approximately 45% equity, including preference shares, and 55% debt.

-To help ensure access to capital, the Company targets a long-term capital structure containing approximately 45% equity, including preference shares, and 55% debt.
 The Company's objective is to maintain investment-grade credit ratings.
 The Company sets the amount of capital in proportion to risk.
-The debt to equity ratio is managed through various methods such as the Class A Ordinary Share rights offering that occurred in 2015 and the Company's Share Purchase Plans.
+The debt to equity ratio is managed through various methods such as the recent rights offering and the Company's Share Purchase Plans.

 Certain of the Company's long-term debt obligations have covenants restricting the issuance of additional debt such that consolidated debt cannot exceed 60% of the Company's consolidated capital structure, as defined by short-term and long-term debt agreements.
-As at March 31, 2016, the Company was in compliance with all debt covenants.
+As at September 30, 2016, the Company was in compliance with all debt covenants.